SmartGuppy/blog.smartguppy.com/_posts/2020-06-01-the-power-of-an-individual.md

   - educational equality
   - make a difference
 author: atharvi
+excerpt: >-
-excerpt: 'Every individual with a purpose has the power to make a difference. '
+  Every individual with a purpose has the power to make a difference.
+The circuit breaker has come to a close!
+Read on to find out how one of our newest volunteers has used her early mid-year school holidays for #SGUnited.
 share: true
 ---
 ## The Power of an Individual